Cray-HPE/docs-csm/operations/power_management/User_Access_to_Compute_Node_Power_Data.md

 ## User Access to Compute Node Power Data

-Shasta Liquid Cooled AMD EPYC compute node power management data available to users.
+HPE Cray EX liquid-cooled compute node power management data access for users.

-Shasta Liquid Cooled compute blade power management counters \(pm\_counters\) enable users access to energy usage over time for billing and job profiling.
+HPE Cray EX liquid-cooled compute node power management counters \(pm\_counters\) enable users access to energy usage over time for billing and job profiling.

 The blade-level and node-level accumulated energy telemetry is point-in-time power data.
 Blade accumulated energy data is collected out-of-band and is made available via workload managers.
 Users have access to the data in-band at the node-level via a special `sysfs` files in `/sys/cray/pm\_counters` on the node.